hhhhhhhhhn/hhhhhhhhhn.github.io/docs/md/writings/approximating----in-6--programming-languages.md

 Forth is the ultimate fun language.
 It forces you to think differently about programming, having no option but to simplify everything to its essence.
-This is because everything in Forth centres around the stack, and all code is just manipulations of that stack.
+This is because everything in Forth centers around the stack, and all code is just manipulations of that stack.
 No variables or any of the other nonsense.